Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 In investigation 1 you will learn how to take input from user, and compare it with other values.

 ### lab2a.py - Simple if statement
+**Objectve:** Practice using if statements in Python to make decisions based on user input, including type conversion, relational operators, and Boolean conditions.
+**Instructions**

 - Open the file lab2a.py and fill in the required feilds in the comment section.
 - Create a variable named `x` and store a value entered by the user using the `input()` function.
     - The prompt should clearly ask for a number, for example: